eagmon/eagmon.github.io/eran.md

 in the [Stockwell lab](http://www.columbia.edu/cu/biology/StockwellLab/index/index.html), and a visiting scholar in the [Program for Interdisciplinary Studies](https://www.ias.edu/ids) at The Institute for Advanced Study in Princeton.
-He completed his PhD in Informatics (emphasis in complex systems) and Cognitive Science at Indiana University, where he worked with [Randy Beer](https://rdbeer.pages.iu.edu) as part o f an NSF IGERT on the Dynamics of Brain-Body-Environment Systems in Behavior and Cognition.
+He completed his PhD in Informatics (emphasis in complex systems) and Cognitive Science at Indiana University, where he worked with [Randy Beer](https://rdbeer.pages.iu.edu) as part of an NSF IGERT on the Dynamics of Brain-Body-Environment Systems in Behavior and Cognition.

+### CV
 <object data="https://raw.githubusercontent.com/eagmon/eagmon.github.io/master/files/Agmon_CV.pdf" type="application/pdf" width="900" height="900">
   <p>Your web browser doesn't have a PDF plugin.
-  Instead you can <a href="https://raw.githubusercontent.com/eagmon/eagmon.github.io/master/files/Agmon_CV.pdf">click here to download the PDF file.</a></p>
+  Instead you can <a href="https://raw.githubusercontent.com/eagmon/eagmon.github.io/master/files/Agmon_CV.pdf">click here to download Eran's CV.</a></p>
 </object>